 Ofcom regulates geographic and mobile numbers and most non-geographic numbers.

-The Phone-paid Services Authority covers calls to 087, 090, 091, 098 and 118 numbers and sometimes 070 numbers, as well as calls and texts to mobile shortcodes – See above
+The Phone-paid Services Authority covers calls to 087, 090, 091, 098 and 118 numbers, as well as calls and texts to mobile shortcodes – See above

 Ofcom is open Monday to Friday, between 9am and 5pm.
 Here's how to contact them: